f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

   roughly 1000.

-- On the Jumpbox slowly type **Ctrl + C** several times until back at the **/scripts** prompt.
+- On the Jumpbox slowly type **Ctrl + C** several times until back at the ``scripts`` prompt.

 - In the BIG-IP PuTTY window type **Ctrl + C** to stop the tcpdump.

 Task 4 – Configure Protected Object-Level UDP Flood Attack Protection
 ----------------------------------------------------------------------

 Configure object-level DoS UDP flood protection, and then issue an UPD